Dave Pietramala: Playing career

-At Hopkins, Pietramala was a member of the 1987 National Championship team.
+At Hopkins, Pietramala was a member of the 1987 national championship team.
 He won the Schmeisser Award as the nation's top defenseman in 1988 and 1989 and the 1989 Enners Award as the nation's top player.
 He was also named a first-team All American three times while at Hopkins.

-Pietramala also played at the club level for the storied Mount Washington Lacrosse Club in the 1990s, the professional level for the Pittsburgh Bulls in the Major Indoor Lacrosse League, and nationally for the United States Men's National Lacrosse team.
+Pietramala also played at the club level for the storied Mount Washington Lacrosse Club in the 1990s, the professional level for the Pittsburgh Bulls in the Major Indoor Lacrosse League, and nationally for the United States men's national lacrosse team.
 He won two world championships in the International Lacrosse Federation World Championship, was named All-World in both 1990 and 1994, and Best and Fairest Player (MVP) in 1990.

 In addition to these awards, Pietramala was named to the NCAA Silver Anniversary Team in 1995, the All-Time Johns Hopkins Team, and Lacrosse Magazine's All-Century Team.
 He was inducted into the National Lacrosse Hall of Fame in 2004.

 Coaching career

-After 1991, Pietramala took jobs as an assistant coach at Gilman School, Johns Hopkins University, the University of Pennsylvania, and Loyola College before returning to Johns Hopkins as its defensive coordinator in 1995.
+After 1991, Pietramala took jobs as an assistant coach at Gilman School, Johns Hopkins University, the University of Pennsylvania, and Loyola College before returning to Johns Hopkins as the defensive coordinator in 1995.
 In 1998 he took over the head coaching job at Cornell University, where he was named the national Coach of the Year in 2000.

 In 2001, he took the head coaching position at his alma mater, where he revitalized the Hopkins program.
-In his 20 years at the helm, the Blue Jays had a 207-93 record, 18 NCAA Tournament appearances, six NCAA Final Four appearances, National Championship game appearances in 2003 and 2008, and the 2005 and 2007 National Championships.
+In his 20 years at the helm, the Blue Jays had a 207–93 record, 18 NCAA tournament appearances, six NCAA Final Four appearances, national championship game appearances in 2003 and 2008, and the 2005 and 2007 national championships.

 In April 2020, after the 2020 season was cut short by the COVID-19 pandemic, Johns Hopkins announced that they had mutually agreed to part with Pietramala, ending his tenure as the head coach.

 Pietramala joined the coaching staff of Boys' Latin School of Maryland in the spring of 2021, assisting on the defensive side of the ball and coaching his two sons, Dominic and Nicholas.
 An up and down regular season gave way to a hot playoff streak that saw the sixth-seeded Lakers win the MIAA A Conference championship, defeating Archbishop Spalding in the finals.

 On Monday, June 14, 2021, it was announced that Pietramala would be joining the Syracuse University coaching staff, led by Gary Gait, as their defensive coordinator for the spring 2022 season.
 The unification of this tandem gave the Syracuse coaching staff, arguably, the best offensive and defensive players in the history of the sport.
 He inherited a defense that was one of worst at Syracuse and struggled to dramatically improve the squad.
 During his short tenure, the Orange defense could stop opponent's best option but allowed secondary scorers to thrive.

-Just after one season at Syracuse, Pietramala left for UNC to join Joe Breschi's staff.
+After two seasons working with Gait at Syracuse, Pietramala left for UNC to join Joe Breschi's staff.